 In most private tenancies rent is paid on the 1st of the month for the coming month.
 This is referred to as rent in advance.
 You should note that Housing Benefit is always paid at the end of the month.
 It is never paid in advance.
 If you want housing benefit to cover your rent, you'll need to make sure you have enough saved up to pay your first month or try to get a loan for this from the Discretionary Finance Support Fund.

-Housing benefit for most people who rent privately is worked out under a set of rules known as the Local Housing Allowance system.
-Under these rules there is a maximum amount of housing benefit which can be paid for property types in particular areas.
-This means that many people who receive housing benefit do not get enough benefit to pay their full monthly rent.
+Benefit help for most people who rent privately is worked out under a set of rules known as the Local Housing Allowance system.
+Under these rules there is a maximum amount of housing benefit, or help with housing costs if you receive Universal Credit, which can be paid for property types in particular areas.
+This means that many people who receive housing benefits do not get enough benefit to pay their full monthly rent.

-If you are going to be paying for your new home through housing benefit, you should check how much you will be entitled to before you sign your tenancy agreement.
+If you are going to need benefit help to pay your rent, you should check how much you will be entitled to before you sign your tenancy agreement.
 An advice agency like your local Citizens Advice Bureau can carry out a benefits check for you or you can use the Housing Executive's QuickCalc system to get an estimate of what you'll be entitled to.
-If your housing benefit doesn't cover your full rent, you will be responsible for paying any shortfall directly to your landlord.
+If your housing benefit or Universal Credit payment doesn't cover your full rent, you will be responsible for paying any shortfall directly to your landlord.

 If you are a private tenant you may be legally responsible for paying rates on your rented home.
 If you are legally liable for rates you should pay these directly to the Land & Property Services (LPS) rather than allowing the landlord to deduct an amount for rates from your rental payments.